 How it works

-After you enable HTTPS in the Alibaba Cloud CDN console, requests are transmitted from clients to Alibaba Cloud CDN edge nodes over encrypted HTTPS connections.
-If you want to enable end-to-end HTTPS encryption, you must enable CDN edge nodes to redirect requests to origin servers over HTTPS.
+After you enable HTTPS in the DCDN console, transmissions between clients and DCDN nodes are encrypted over HTTPS.
+If you want to enable end-to-end HTTPS encryption, you must configure DCDN nodes to redirect requests to origin servers over HTTPS.
 Make sure that the origin servers support HTTPS.

-- In the Alibaba Cloud CDN console, set the public and private keys of the SSL certificate
+- In the Alibaba Cloud DCDN console, configure the public and private keys of the SSL

 Note You can acquire the public and private keys by applying for or uploading an SSL certificate.

-- The edge node sends the public and private keys to the client.
+- The DCDN node sends the public and private keys to the client.